Available NOW at these book sellers...

 Please remember me.
 Please remember me.
 Please.
 Please.

-I had a life plan: Get out of San Francisco.
-Go home.
+I had a plan: Get out of San Francisco.
+Go home to Albuquerque.
 Start my new job.

 I hadn’t planned for Dain Louvel.
-Okay, so maybe I’d secretly hoped to see him, again, but I didn’t expect all those feelings I’d felt for him before to come rushing back and blindside me.
+Okay, so maybe I’d secretly hoped to see him, again, but I didn’t expect to be blindsided by the rush of feelings I had buried almost two years ago.
 I'd moved on.
 Well, sort of.

 I also hadn't planned on fighting for my life.